-UK minister says Brexit vote to go ahead in parliament
+UK PM May presses on with parliament Brexit vote as lawmakers urge her to get a better deal

-LONDON (Reuters) - Britain’s Brexit minister insisted a crucial vote on Prime Minister Theresa May’s Brexit deal would go ahead after a newspaper report on Sunday that she planned to delay it and make a last minute dash to Brussels to seek a better offer.
+LONDON (Reuters) - Britain’s Brexit minister insisted a crucial vote on Prime Minister Theresa May’s Brexit deal would go ahead after a newspaper report on Sunday that she planned to delay it and make a last-minute dash to Brussels to seek a better offer.

+Several pro-Brexit former government ministers on Sunday piled pressure on May to go back to the European Union and renegotiate a deal that has won little support among lawmakers both in her own Conservatives and opposition parties.

-May’s deal looks set to be rejected by parliament on Tuesday, a decision that would throw plans for Britain’s exit from the European Union into turmoil and leave her own political future hanging in the balance.
+May’s deal looks set to be rejected by parliament on Tuesday, a decision that would throw plans for Britain’s exit from the EU into turmoil and leave her own political future hanging in the balance.

 The Sunday Times reported May was expected to announce on Monday that she was delaying the vote to head to Brussels to make a final appeal to the EU to improve Britain’s exit deal.